-1. A robot handler by informing the game controller operator who in turn enters the intent into the game controller.

-- 2. A team software by sending a request to the game controller. - 3.
+- 1. A robot handler by informing the game controller operator who in turn enters the intent into the game controller. - 2.
+A robot handler by using the remote control, if provided. - 3.
+A team software by sending a request to the game controller. - 4.
 The game controller itself if a team exceeds the maximum number of robots (for example after a team receives a yellow or red card).

-If the game was halted due to a substitution intent by a team, at least one substitution (taking a robot out or putting one in) must be performed by this team.
+If the game was halted due to a substitution intent by a team, at least one robot must be taken out by this team.
 A substitution intent can be revoked unless the game was not already halted for substitution.